← swipe →

 After a leisurely breakfast, we’ll disembark for our excursion in Trinidad, a meticulously well-preserved Spanish colonial city, with rich architecture, cobblestone streets, palaces and plazas.
 It’s no wonder that it’s referred to as the “Museum City of Cuba.”

-Our tour will include a walk through the town with a representative of the Office of the City Historian to give us insights on this amazing city.
+Our tour will include a walk through the town with a representative of the Office of the City Historian to give us insights into this amazing city.
 We will visit local artists, including talented young female artists, then continue to home studios, the Museum Romantico or the Architecture Museum.

 Enjoy lunch together in this most picturesque city, after which there will be free time to walk around this classic colonial town.